 International website that contains many Dutch sources.
 The linked page leads to a search page to search the indexed records.
 Also check the Catalog for the place name for unindexed records.

 This portal provides links to records that are available online.
 These can range from name indexes and transcriptions to digitized original records.

-This website by the National Archives contains several indexes, including emigrants to Australia and freed slaves in the West Indies.
+This National Archives website has their finding aids and genealogical indexes, including emigrants to Australia and freed slaves in the West Indies.

 - Family name database

 This database shows the occurrence of Dutch family names based on the 1947 (most recent) census.
 Fill in a naam (name) and click the Zoek (search) button.
 A list of names will appear.
 Select ‘kaartweergave’ (map display) to see the geographical spread.